zjdgx/tylermcginnis.github.io/pages/articles/2017-03-02-build-your-own-react-router-v4/index.md

     }

     if (component) {
-      // The component prop takes precedant over the
+      // The component prop takes precedent over the
       // render method.
 If the current location matches
       // the path prop, create a new element passing in
       // match as the prop.